 This sentence was followed with a silence.
-Klem's gaze was focused above and behind her, which told her her husband had turned to that last statement.
+Klem’s gaze was focused above and behind her, which indicated her that her husband had turned to that last statement.
 Klem focused on his mother again as the spoon began picking on the eggs again.

 When his bowl was over, Klem put his spoon in it, stood up, and took it into the dishwasher, before leaving the room to go and prepare for school.
 His parents watched him silently and smiled.
 After she heard his bedroom door close, Tilda turned to her husband.